Boating Under the Influence (BUI) in Georgia, Georgia BUI Lawyers

 Georgia BUI Lawyers

-If you have been arrested in Georgia for a BUI, our Georgia BUI lawyers are available to speak with you about your Boating Under the Influence case anytime, including after-hours, weekends, and holidays!
+Suppose you have been arrested in Georgia for a BUI.
+In that case, our Georgia BUI lawyers can speak with you about your Boating Under the Influence case anytime, including after hours, weekends, and holidays!
 Call Chestney & Sullivan today at 404.816.8777

-Every year, more people are heading to Georgia’s lakes and rivers to spend time on the water in boats or on jet skis.
-The Georgia Department of Natural Resources “DNR,” and many local sheriff’s departments are actively patrolling Georgia’s lakes and rivers as well.
-This past summer was no exception as people once again flocked to Georgia’s lakes.
-Last summer brought a near-record amount of boaters to Georgia’s lakes, and we expect the same this coming year.
-As a matter of fact, statistics from NASBLA show a stark increase in BUI arrests.
-In light of this drastic increase of boaters under the influence, DNR and local sheriff’s departments have been patrolling the lakes and other waterways in larger numbers – and will continue to do so until early fall.
+Every year, more people are heading to Georgia’s lakes and rivers to spend time on the water in boats or jet skis.
+The Georgia Department of Natural Resources (DNR) and many local sheriff’s departments are also actively patrolling Georgia’s lakes and rivers.
+This past summer was no exception, as people flocked to Georgia’s lakes again.
+Last summer, a near-record number of boaters came to Georgia’s lakes; we expect the same this year.
+Statistics from NASBLA show a stark increase in BUI arrests.
+In light of this drastic increase in the number of boaters under the influence, DNR and local sheriff’s departments have been patrolling the lakes and other waterways in more significant numbers – and will continue to do so from Late April until early fall.
 The Georgia Department of Natural Resources Law Enforcement Division (DNR) is a participating agency with the National Association of State Boating Law Administrators (NASBLA).
-NASBLA participating agencies, including Georgia DNR, participated in Operation Dry Water for this year’s July 4th holiday weekend that ran from July 1 through July 4.
-Georgia DNR reported 23 BUI arrests over the 4th of July holiday.
+NASBLA participating agencies, including Georgia DNR, will participate in Operation Dry Water for this year’s July 4th holiday weekend, running from July 4 through July 6.
 NASBLA reported that a BUI suspect in Georgia was the “winner” of the highest blood alcohol concentration in 2020.
-There were 183 Boating Under the Influence (BUI) citations issued in 2018 (the last reporting year to NASBLA).
-Georgia DNR and local sheriff’s departments frequently conduct safety checks for life jackets, fire extinguishers, throw pillows, etc. on boats over the summer boating season.
-That means they are looking for boat operators who might be under the influence as well.
-This past Labor Day weekend, DNR and participating law enforcement agencies safety checks to make sure there are enough life jackets for everyone on board a vessel, including making sure kids are wearing life jackets or vests.
+Georgia DNR and local sheriff’s departments frequently conduct safety checks for life jackets, fire extinguishers, throw pillows, etc., on boats during summer boating.
+That means they are also looking for boat operators who might be under the influence.
+This Memorial Day holiday weekend, we anticipate DNR and participating law enforcement agencies to perform safety checks to ensure there were enough life jackets for everyone on board a vessel, including ensuring kids were wearing life jackets or vests.

 If you have been arrested for Boating Under the Influence anywhere in Georgia, call our Georgia BUI lawyers at Chestney & Sullivan today at 404.816.8777.